parse-community/docs/_includes/graphql/queries.md

 ## Nested Query

-**Parse GraphQL Server** support nested queries, so you can find object and then execute query on relational child fields.
+The GraphQL API supports nested queries, so you can find object and then execute query on relational child fields.
 Assuming that we have classes `Country`, `City`, `Company`.

 ```js
 // Header